 The Help Eliminate Auto Theft (HEAT) program rewards callers up to $1,000 for tips that lead to the arrest and binding over for trial of a suspected car thief. $10,000 will be awarded if the tip results in the arrest and binding over for trial of suspected theft ring members and chop shop operators.
 The reporting number is 1-800-242-HEAT.

-Through ARSON CONTROL, rewards of up to $5,000 are paid to persons who provide information that leads to the arrest and conviction of arsons.
+Through ARSON CONTROL, rewards of up to $5,000 and will pay people who provide information that leads to the arrest and conviction of arsons.
 The telephone number for reporting these crimes is 1-800-44-ARSON.

 Contact NICB If you suspect someone is committing insurance fraud visit site or call the National Insurance Crime Bureau at 1-800-TEL-NICB.